-Global Compact Principles and the Principles for Responsible Investment.
-His investment strategy will need to
+37. Justin runs an equity fund for a large insurance company which has signed on to the UN Global Compact Principles and the Principles for Responsible Investment.
+His investment strategy will need to:

-- i. avoid companies which do not adhere to Task Force on Climate-related Financial Disclosures guidelines - ii. screen the portfolio on environmental issues - iii. incorporate ESG issues into the investment process - iv. invest in companies which adhere to human rights principles - A. iii. - B. i and ii. - C. ii and iii. - D. iii and iv. - 38.
-Which UK body is responsible for issuing the Stewardship Code? - A. The Financial Conduct Authority (FCA). - B. The Financial Policy Committee (FPC). - C. The Financial Ombudsman Service (FOS). - D. The Financial Reporting Council (FRC). - 39.
-A Sovereign Wealth Fund selecting an investment manager with an ESG strategy is likely to focus more on the manager's approach to: - A. ESG engagement and stewardship. - B. Integrating MSCI data while ESG scoring the portfolio. - C. Liquidity of the portfolio and short-term performance. - D. Quantitative analysis of portfolio attribution vs. the benchmark. - 40.
-Which of these least reflects how qualitative ESG data is used in company analysis? - A. By adjusting a valuation. - B. By adding an opinion to an investment thesis. - C. By modifying a financial model. - D. By determining the Value at Risk for the company. - 41.
-Adjusting the Discounted Cash Flow when integrating ESG into traditional financial analysis is: - A. Not valid at country level. - B. Valid at the level of company, sector or country. - C. Valid only at the level of specific company. - D. Not valid at sector level. - 42.
-Which action would be undertaken first by an investor wanting to follow an engagement strategy with a company in a cost-effective way? - A. Defining the scope of engagement and prioritising engagement activities. - B. Developing a clear process which articulates realistic goals. - C. Adapting the engagement process to the local context. - D. Framing the engagement topic into a broader strategy discussion.

-- 43. Which of the following ESG factor adjustments should increase an analyst's valuation of a company relative to its peers?
+i. avoid companies which do not adhere to Task Force on Climate-related Financial Disclosures guidelines ii. screen the portfolio on environmental issues iii. incorporate ESG issues into the investment process iv. invest in companies which adhere to human rights principles

+A. iii.

+- B. i and ii.

+- C. ii and iii.

+- D. iii and iv.

+38. Which UK body is responsible for issuing the Stewardship Code?

-- A. Higher staff satisfaction.
+- A. The Financial Conduct Authority (FCA).

-- B. Higher future impairments.
+- B. The Financial Policy Committee (FPC).

-- C. Higher safety breaches.
+- C. The Financial Ombudsman Service (FOS).

-- D. Higher carbon tax costs.
+- D. The Financial Reporting Council (FRC).

+39. A Sovereign Wealth Fund selecting an investment manager with an ESG strategy is likely to focus more on the manager' s approach to:

+- A. ESG engagement and stewardship. - B. Integrating MSCI data while ESG scoring the portfolio. - C. Liquidity of the portfolio and short-term performance. - D. Quantitative analysis of portfolio attribution vs. the benchmark.

+40. Which of these least reflects how qualitative ESG data is used in company analysis?

+- A. By adjusting a valuation. - B. By adding an opinion to an investment thesis. - C. By modifying a financial model. - D. By determining the value at risk for the company.

+41. Adjusting the Discounted Cash Flow when integrating ESG into traditional financial analysis is:

+- A. Not valid at country level. - B. Valid at the level of company, sector or country. - C. Valid only at the level of specific company. - D. Not valid at sector level.

+42. Which action would be undertaken first by an investor wanting to follow an engagement strategy with a company in a cost-effective way?

+- A. Defining the scope of engagement and prioritising engagement activities. - B. Developing a clear process which articulates realistic goals. - C. Adapting the engagement process to the local context. - D. Framing the engagement topic into a broader strategy discussion.

+43. Which comment best reflects the inclusion of 'bad actor' companies which have

+ESG scores in ESG mutual funds?

+- A. Bad actors are never included.

+- B. Bad actors are rarely included.

+- C. Bad actors are often included.

+- D. Bad actors will always be included.

-- 44. A private wealth manager uses a data provider to screen out companies involved with tobacco and finds that the process eliminates nearly all consumer companies.
+44. A private wealth manager uses a data provider to screen out companies involved with tobacco and finds that the process eliminates nearly all consumer companies.
 As consumer companies are a large percentage of the benchmark index, the manager would prefer not to eliminate the whole sector.